DavesCodeMusings/CloudPi/docs/document-structure.md

 Not every application will have all the files listed above, but when they do, the order is important: pre-deploy, docker-compose, post-deploy.

 # Next Steps
 Okay, everything is clear?
 You know what you can skip, what you can skim, and what you have to pay close attention to?
 Good.
-[Let's get started](motivation.md).
+[Let's start with assembing the Pi](install-hardware-os.md).